rchillyard/Number/README.md

 NumberSet
 =========
-_NumberSet_ is a trait which recognizes the following sets:
+_NumberSet_ is a trait that recognizes the following sets:
 * N: $\mathbb{N}$ (the counting numbers);
 * Z: $\mathbb{Z}$ (the integers);
 * Q: $\mathbb{Q}$ (the rationals);